genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Once complete, all configuration files will be copied and, where necessary, merged into the **~/run/generated/cfg** file, which we alias as **$GC**.

-If any problems are found in the generated configuration files, they will be deleted, which forces the user to correct the errors in the original configuration files.
+If any problems are found in the generated configuration files, they will be deleted.
+This forces you to correct the errors in the original configuration files.

 To ignore errors in the configuration files, use the **--ignore** argument.
 This leaves the configuration files undeleted, even if errors are found.

-All processes configuration is stored within $**GC**.
+All processes configuration is stored within **$GC**.

 ## remap script

 The remap script reads all dictionary files (fields and table definitions) from **$GC** and remaps the memory resident database accordingly.

-It also generates dao objects based on our dictionary tables, so we can perform database operations in a type safe way.
+It also generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way.

 Additionally, it will update the Genesis alias store (if running Aerospike or FDB).